2007 American League Division Series: Game 3

 In Game 3, Curt Schilling pitched seven shutout innings, allowing six hits and one walk while striking out four.
 David Ortiz and Manny Ramírez both homered off Jered Weaver in the fourth inning to put the Sox up 2–0.
 Boston broke the game open with seven runs in the eighth.
 Scot Shields walked Julio Lugo to lead it off before being relieved by Justin Speier, who allowed an RBI double to Dustin Pedroia (who advanced to third on the throw to home) and sacrifice fly to Kevin Youkilis.
 Speier then allowed a single to Ortiz and walked Ramirez before Mike Lowell's RBI double made it 5−0 Boston.
 Darren Oliver relieved Speier and allowed a run-scoring fielder's choice to J. D. Drew and RBI double to Jason Varitek before Coco Crisp capped the scoring with a two-run single.
-The Angels scored their only run in the ninth off of Éric Gagné when Maicer Izturis hit a leadoff double, moved to third on a wild pitch, and scored on Chone Figgins's sacrifice fly.
+The Angels scored their only run in the ninth off Éric Gagné when Maicer Izturis hit a leadoff double, moved to third on a wild pitch, and scored on Chone Figgins's sacrifice fly.
 This was the Red Sox' ninth consecutive postseason game victory over the Angels.